Get Reliable JSON from LLMs: Structured Output Prompting Guide

 Picture this: you ask an AI to extract product information from a description and return it as JSON.
 The first time, it works perfectly.
 The second time, it adds extra commentary before the JSON.
 The third time, it misspells a field name.
 The fourth time, it returns a table instead of JSON.
 You copy the output into your code, and everything breaks.

 Assistant A gets vague instructions: “Write down recipes in an organized way.”
 They return recipes with different formats every time.
 One has prep time as “about half an hour,” another says “30 mins,” another just says “quick.”
-Your app can’t parse any of it.
+Your app cannot parse any of it.

 Assistant C gets a complete template with an example recipe, strict rules (”PrepTime must be a number in minutes, no text”), and a validation checklist (”Check: all four fields present, PrepTime is numeric”).
 They return perfect recipe cards every single time.
 Your app processes them automatically with zero errors.

-Layer 1: Schema Lines (The Foundation)
+Layer 1: Schema Lines

 A schema line is a clear definition of exactly what fields you want and what type of data each field should contain.